 - 4 cornichons finely chopped

-- 1 tbsp capers drained and rinsed then finely chopped
+- 1 tablespoon capers drained and rinsed then finely chopped

 - 1 heaped tsp chopped chives